siriusctrl/COMP90024-CCC-notes/README.md

       - Dynamic inventory from external data sources
       - Execute tasks against host patterns
     - Ansible Vault for encryption

+### past exam
+- > [Sample Q1] Applications can be deployed across Clouds either through creation and deployment of virtual images (snapshots) or through scripting the installation and configuration of software applications.
+    - > What are the benefits and drawbacks of these approaches?
+[3]
+        - Snapshots
+            - benefits
+                - Snapshots are easy, can be created just by clicking buttons on dashboard
+            - drawbacks
+                - No history of how the instance built
+        - Scripting
+            - benefits
+                - Scripting allows to do much more
+                    - start application
+                    - configure application
+                    - deploy application
+                    - upgrade system
+                    - thus, have more controll over the system
+                - Scripting has complete record of how to build and deploy
+            - drawbacks
+                - harder compared to clicking buttons in Snapshots
+    - > Discuss the mechanisms used to support these approaches.
+You may refer to specific tools used to support these processes on the NeCTAR Research Cloud.
+[3]
+        - openstack API (Nova/Glance/Swift/etc)
+        - openstack Service (Heat/etc)
+            - templates the flavor of deployment
+                - e.g.: specify the version of Ubuntu used
+        - Ansible scripting allows to automate software deployment including tasks/role

 ## Week 6 – Web Services, ReST Services ~~and Twitter demo~~